-The Chair will integrate 4 main Axes:
+The Chair will integrate 4 main axis:

-- Axis 1: Research "Materiality of ESG criteria in asset pricing and risk management”:
+- Axis1: Research "Materiality of ESG criteria in asset pricing and risk management”:

-Understand the impact of integrating sustainability into asset pricing, risk management and the environmental performance measures of funds (in relation to the objective of reducing global warming by 2°, reducing greenhouse gas emissions), as well as on the ecosystem and society from a more global perspective
+Understand the impact of integrating sustainability into asset pricing, risk management and the environmental performance measures of funds (in relation to the objective of reducing global warming by 2°, reducing greenhouse gas emissions), as well as on the ecosystem and society from a more global perspective.

 - Axis 2: Research "Challenges of responsible and sustainable finance in order to transform financial models":

-The research integrated in this axis corresponds to the topics developed by the KEDGE Business School research teams on responsible and sustainable finance issues (determining new ESG impact models (multidimensional value) for listed and unlisted companies, effects of ESG integration on risks, epistemology of financial modelling and risk models, green bonds and social impact bonds, solidarity finance, new governance models, emerging economies and alternative financial systems...)
+The research integrated in this area corresponds to the topics developed by the KEDGE Business School research teams on responsible and sustainable finance issues (determining new ESG impact models (multidimensional value) for listed and unlisted companies, effects of ESG integration on risks, epistemology of financial modelling and risk models, green bonds and social impact bonds, solidarity finance, new governance models, emerging economies and alternative financial systems...)

-- Axis 3: Training and Pedagogy:
+- Axis 3: Training and Education:

 - Axis 4: Awareness, Media:

-CANDRIAM ("Conviction and Responsibility in Asset Management") is a recognized European reference in asset management and is based on strong management values and expertise developed over more than 20 years.
+CANDRIAM ("Conviction and Responsibility in Asset Management") is a recognised European reference in asset management and is based on strong management values and expertise developed over more than 20 years.
 It is a pioneer in Socially Responsible Investment ("SRI") and in the consideration of ESG criteria in the analysis of investment opportunities and risks.